YottaDB/YDBDoc/GTMAdminOps/basicops.rst

 * **-run ^routine_name**: -r invokes YottaDB in auto-start mode.
 The second argument is taken to be an M entryref, and that routine is automatically executed, bypassing direct mode.
 Depending on your shell, you may need to put the entryref in quotes.

 When executing M programs, YottaDB incrementally links any called programs.
-For example, the command YDB> do ^TEST links the object file TEST.o and executes it; if the TESTM program calls other M routines, those are automatically compiled and linked.
+For example, the command YDB> do ^TEST links the object file TEST.o and executes it; if the TEST.m program calls other M routines, those are automatically compiled and linked.

 .. note::
    When possible, YottaDB verifies that MUMPS, MUPIP, DSE and LKE reside in $gtm_dist.
 If the path to the executable and the path to $gtm_dist do not match each executable issues an error.
 In cases where the executable path could not be determined, each executable defers issuing an error until it is required.